 Cauliflower Cheese is one of my most favourite family dishes.
 My children are not perhaps as keen but I choose to ignore their misguided opinions.
 I often make it ahead, cover with clingfilm and pop it in to bake 40 minutes or so before I need it.
-It is screamingly delicious when served for Sunday Lunch and my most favourite partner to it is my Roast Gammon.
-It is one of my most favourite pairings ever.
+It is screamingly delicious when served for Sunday Lunch and my most favourite partners to it are my Roast Gammon or Slow Cooker Gammon.
 I made it this last Sunday and it did not disappoint.
 I ate until it hurt….bliss.

 This week I have finally given in to the extreme absent mindedness that seems to permanently befuddle my brain.
 It surrounds my cognitive ability and lays siege to a significant part of my short term memory.
 I have given up trying to remember what I went upstairs for or what I opened my lap top up to do.
 I must cover five miles at the supermarket criss crossing backwards and forwards in search of who knows what and where?
 I try to not get perturbed by it, imagining Alzheimers or a brain tumour but seek instead to become resigned to the surety of my perimenopausal state.
 It is literally like thinking in mud.
 My thoughts just won’t budge, no matter what I do or how outraged I become.
 It’s like having a dead leg, I can see it but I can’t get the damn thing to work.
 My friend has assured herself some HRT from the doctor the lucky whatnot.
 She obviously recognised a fellow woman in the midst of desperate desiccation and appeared the next day wafting the NICE guidelines for dispensing HRT in a plastic sleeve.
 She had even highlighted the relevant bits for me, God love her.
 Wish me luck, I’m going in……